canonical/cloud-init/doc/rtd/topics/events.rst

 events are allowed to be handled.
 This is separate from whether a particular platform or datasource has the capability for such events.

-**policy-version**: *<Latest policy version, currently 1>*

-The ``policy-version`` value specifies the updates configuration version number.
-Current version is 1, future versions may modify the configuation structure.

 **scope**:  *<name of the scope for event policy>*

 The ``scope`` value is a string which defines under which domain do the